OHDSI/StudyProtocolSandbox/DataQuality/README.md

 #Additional tools
 The tool relies on new computations done via Achilles.
 Using Achilles version >1.2 is required

-#How to execute the study (old)
+# ARCHIVED OLD  CONTENT - How to execute the study (old)

-The study is fully contained in the existing Achilles package and only extracts are used in this study.
+The study only needs current  Achilles package and only extracts from those results are used in the DQ study.

 Step 1 is to execute latest version of Achilles.
 Step 2 is to execute the R code below: